Does Renters Insurance Cover Jewelry

 8. Enter your bank account information, so we know where to send the money if your claim is approved.

-Which states currently offer renters insurance?
+In which states does Lemonade currently offer renters insurance?

 This is where Lemonade Renters is available in the US.